JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 {style="tip"}

 The Kotlin/Native compiler can produce a framework for macOS and iOS from the Kotlin code.
-The created framework contains all declarations and binaries needed to use it with Objective-C and Swift.
+The created framework contains all declarations and binaries needed to use it with Swift/Objective-C.

 Let's first create a Kotlin library: